SMOKE MANAGEMENT FORECAST AND INSTRUCTIONS

 SUNDAY

-Mixing height 2500 to 3500 ft during the morning rising above 5000 ft during the afternoon.
-Transport wind NNW to N at 10 - 22 mph.
-Surface wind NW to N at 8 - 12 mph.
+Mixing height 3200 to 4200 ft during the morning rising to 4100 to 5000 ft during the afternoon.
+Transport wind light and variable during the morning becoming NNW to NNE at 8 - 12 mph during the afternoon.
+Surface wind light and variable during the morning becoming NW to N at 5 - 9 mph during the afternoon.

 3. BURNING INSTRUCTIONS FOR ALL ZONES IN THE WESTERN OREGON AREA